 After getting sober in 2014, Katie did the Process in the Spring of 2016.
 After completing the Process, Katie found a way to integrate her Hoffman work into her program of sobriety.

 Katie came to the Process to help heal her relationship with her mother whom Katie was caring for.
 Her mother was facing end-stage liver failure due to alcoholism.
-As an alcoholic herself, Katie was deeply compassionate toward others who working a program of sobriety.
+As an alcoholic herself, Katie was deeply compassionate toward others who were working a program of sobriety.
 But, it was different with her mother.
 She resented her drinking and other behaviors.
-Through the Process, Katie was able to heal her relationship with her mother as well as her resentment toward her mother’s drinking by exploring what her mother’s life was prior to Katie being born.
+Through the Process, Katie was able to heal her relationship with her mother as well as her resentment toward her mother’s drinking by exploring what her mother’s life was like prior to Katie being born.
 This helped Katie see her mother as a person whole unto herself and see her mother’s pain separate from her own.
 One of the big things Katie gained from the Process is a sense of neutrality – that people aren’t doing things to her and she doesn’t have to assume bad intent.

 Katie calls herself a liberal atheist, and as such, she found the ‘God concept’ hard.
 However, in the Process, it wasn’t hard at all for her to tap into her Spiritual Self.
 She realizes now that it was her Spiritual Self that brought her to that first Twelve Step meeting, that guided her to ask for a sponsor, and that ultimately brought her to the Process.